digitallawyer/openlegaldictionary/_definitions/court-of-oyer-and-terminer.md

   under the great seal, including usually two of the Judges at westmlnster, and sent out twice a year Into most of the counties of England, for the trial (with a jury of the county) of causes then depend-lng at westmlnster, both civil and criminal.
-  They sit by virtue of several commissions, each of which, ln reality, constitutes them a separate and distinct court.
+  They sit by virtue of several commissions, each of which, in reality, constitutes them a separate and distinct court.
 The commis-sion of oyer and terminer gives them author-ity for the trial of treasons and felonies; that of general gaol delivery empowers them to try every prisoner then in gaol for what-ever offense; so that,